KevinGastelum/MyDataEngineering/01._AWS_DataEngineeringProject/README.md

 Create an EC2 instance with access to your S3 bucket - https://repost.aws/knowledge-center/ec2-instance-access-s3-bucket

-Trigger the DAG to pull data from the Reddit API
+Trigger the DAG to pull data from the Reddit API (make sure your Reddit data is being stored in your S3 bucket)

 <img src="images\EC2--S3.png">